 It hasn’t all been smooth sailing on this thing, though (I’m typing this entry on my iPad).
 Here are the bad things I’ve encountered:

-- Mint.com is retarded.
+- Mint.com is ridiculous.
 They offer an iPhone app, but you can’t do much with it, and it’s entirely not optimized for the iPad.
 Their web site has so many little features that do not work in Safari on the iPad, including main functions like editing a transaction’s category or dismissing alerts.
 There are several posts on their forums about this, with users threatening to leave for another service (Yodlee?) and telling Intuit they’re being jerks.
 They really need to make an HTML5 site where all functionality works on the iPad, so they don’t have to go releasing different apps for all tablet OSes.

 Uploading files is a bit iffy as well.
 I figured out one night after sending an image about ten times via email to Basecamp that if your email doesn’t also have some text, it won’t post.
 I ended up adding some bullshit up top above the image and it showed up on Basecamp fine.
 Other times there was a delay between sending an email with an attached file and it actually showing up in my project in Basecamp in the browser.
 That wouldn’t be a big deal but I already don’t fully trust it because of the aforementioned image-emailing issue.